Oyindamolabadara/book-club/README.md

 * The video in the gallery was also taken from [Pexels.](https://www.pexels.com/video/group-of-people-talking-while-holding-a-book-5359175/)

 # ACKNOWLEDGEMENTS:
-* Firstly, I would like to thank [AbdulFattah Badara](https://github.com/fobadara) for all his support and patience during this project.
-He never got tired of answering my "silly" questions.
+* I would like to thank [AbdulFattah Badara](https://github.com/fobadara) for all his support and patience during this project.
 * I would also like to thank my Code Institute mentor, [Anthony Ugwu](https://github.com/tonyguesswho)  for all his support, encouragement and corrections.